 Lists and Texts

 Nevertheless, there is information that doesn’t work without text.
-Assume an operational airline kpi dashboard without departure lists or the latest NOTAMs.
+For example, assume an operational airline KPI dashboard without departure lists or the latest NOTAMs.
 No way!

-Luckily, with tables and news widgets, you are able to emphasize the essentials of textual information.
+Luckily, with tables and news widgets, you can emphasize the essentials of textual information.
 It becomes perfectly skimmable.

 Just follow these best practices.